The Amazon Web Services (AWS) Integration allows performance data to be collected at regular intervals from AWS for analysis in CloudWisdom.

 |Application Load Balancer||Target Group||MQ Broker|

-Regardless of the installation method used below, Cost Explorer must be enabled from the master billing account–even if set up on a sub-account.
-IAM Roles set up with the master billing account allow CloudWisdom to present reports spanning all of your accounts; IAM Roles set up with a sub-account only reports cost for that one account.
+Regardless of the installation method used below, Cost Explorer must be enabled from the management account–even if set up on a sub-account.
+IAM Roles set up with the management account allow CloudWisdom to present reports spanning all of your accounts; IAM Roles set up with a sub-account only reports cost for that one account.

 The Access Key Method is no longer recommended; AWS recommends always using IAM Roles.
 Check out AWS’s Security Best Practices for more information.